alexmanly/chef-websphere/README.md

 	Key Pair - <your key pair name>

-To bootstrap the node, make the node able to talk to the chefserver on it's internal IP and then add the role to the node using the following commands:
+To bootstrap the node, make the node able to talk to the chefserver on it's internal IP and then add the role (or recipe) to the node using the following commands:

-	ssh -i <your private key> root@10.0.0.90 'echo "10.0.0.10 chefserver" >> /etc/hosts;'
+	ssh -i <your private key> root@10.0.0.90 'echo "10.0.0.10 chefserver" >> /etc/hosts'

 Either use a role: